Zanhix/FifteenMinutesOfCode/README.md

 # FifteenMinutesOfCode
 Everyday, starting 24th of December 2019

-My first objective was to print out a calendar.
+My first objective was to print out a calendar, here it is: